Joe Strummer: The Mescaleros and other work (1999–2002)

 In 2001, the band signed with Californian punk label Hellcat Records and released their second studio album, Global a Go-Go.
-The album was supported with a 21-date tour of North America, Britain, and Ireland.
+The album was supported with a 21-date tour of North America, Britain and Ireland.
 Once again, these concerts featured Clash material ("London's Burning", "Rudie Can't Fail", "(White Man) In Hammersmith Palais"), as well as covers of reggae and ska hits ("The Harder They Come", "A Message to You, Rudy") and the band regularly closed the show by playing the Ramones' "Blitzkrieg Bop".
 He covered Bob Marley's "Redemption Song" with Johnny Cash.

 On 15 November 2002, Strummer and the Mescaleros played a benefit show for striking fire fighters in London, at Acton Town Hall.
-Mick Jones was in the audience, and joined the band on stage during the Clash's "Bankrobber".
-An encore followed with Jones playing guitar and singing on "White Riot" and "London's Burning".
+An encore followed with Mick Jones playing guitar and singing on "White Riot" and "London's Burning".
 This performance marked the first time since 1983 that Strummer and Jones had performed together on stage.

 Strummer's final regular gig was at Liverpool Academy on 22 November 2002, yet his final performance, just two weeks before his death, was in a small club venue 'The Palace' in Bridgwater, Somerset, near his home.
 Shortly before his death, Strummer and U2's Bono co-wrote a song, "46664", for Nelson Mandela as part of a campaign against AIDS in Africa.

 Personal life

-Strummer became a vegetarian in 1971, and remained so until his death in 2002.
+Strummer became a vegetarian in 1971 and remained so until his death in 2002.

 In 1975, Strummer accepted £120 to marry South African citizen Pamela Moolman so she could obtain British citizenship (before the British Nationality Act 1981 came into force) by doing so.
 He used the money to buy his signature Fender Telecaster.
 In 1978, at the age of 26, he started a relationship with Gaby Salter shortly after her 17th birthday.
 The couple remained together for 14 years and had two daughters, Jazz and Lola, but did not marry as Strummer had been unable to locate and divorce Moolman.
 During his relationship with Salter, he had multiple affairs.
 In 1993, he began an affair with Lucinda Tait, which finally ended his relationship with Salter.
 He was married to Tait from 1995 until his death in 2002.

 Strummer described himself as a socialist and explained, "I believe in socialism because it seems more humanitarian, rather than every man for himself and 'I'm alright Jack' and all those arsehole businessmen with all the loot.
 I made up my mind from viewing society from that angle.
 That's where I'm from and there's where I've made my decisions from.
 That's why I believe in socialism."